-Holy Week is a topic that has been explored by a wide variety of Orthodox religious education sources, so we felt we wouldn’t really be making a valuable contribution by offering a complete series of lesson plans – many, and good ones, are available elsewhere.
-Instead, we thought it would be more effective to focus on a collection of creative activities, working on lesson plans only for selected Holy Week days.
+This post is only focusing on crafts.
 We have collected many additional resources for you to explore that can be combined with our creative projects to organize complete lessons for every day.
 They can be found at the end of this page.

 Ways to use this series

-– At home, one or more activities could be done each day, on the actual day they are planned for.
+- At home, one or more activities can be done each day, on the actual day they are planned for.

-– At a religious retreat setting, the projects could be done together, as a unit on Holy Week and Pascha.
+- At a religious retreat setting, the projects can be done together, as a unit on Holy Week and Pascha.